ngscheurich/loverboy-mfiles/README.md

 $ git clone https://github.com/ngscheurich/loverboy-mfiles.git ~/.local/share/loverboy
 ```

-If you haven’t already installed Loverboy, you can do so via [LuaRocks](https://luarocks.org/):
+If you haven’t already installed Löverboy, you can do so via [LuaRocks](https://luarocks.org/):

 ```
 $ luarocks install loverboy